What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Example Comparison

-• Policy: "Employees must wear required PPE in designated areas."
+Policy: "Employees must wear required PPE in all designated areas.
+Failure to comply will result in corrective action."

-• Guideline: "Employees should avoid scheduling meetings over lunch whenever possible to support focus time."
+Guideline: "Employees should avoid scheduling meetings over the lunch hour whenever possible to support focus time and well-being."

-For a deeper breakdown, including when mislabeling creates real risk, see our full article: Policy vs Guideline: Key Differences and When to Use Each.
+For a deeper breakdown including a decision framework and five real-world scenarios, see the full article: Policy vs Guideline: Key Differences and When to Use Each (2026).

 When Should HR Use a Guideline Instead of a Policy?

-Use a guideline when the organization wants consistency but does not want to create rigid, enforceable requirements.
+Use a guideline when the organization wants consistency but does not need rigid, enforceable requirements.

-• Best practice topics that evolve: communication norms, recruiting practices, inclusive leadership behaviors
+• Best practice topics that evolve: Communication norms, recruiting practices, inclusive leadership behaviors.
+These change as the organization grows and should not require a formal policy revision each time.

-• Manager discretion is necessary: handling minor attendance issues, structuring development plans
+• Manager discretion is necessary: Handling minor attendance issues, structuring development plans, deciding how to deliver performance feedback.
+Different teams and situations call for different approaches.

-• Multiple valid approaches exist: interview note formats, team meeting structure, onboarding schedules
+• Multiple valid approaches exist: Interview note formats, team meeting structures, onboarding schedules.
+Prescribing one method for all teams would be unnecessarily rigid.

-• You are shaping culture: values in action, collaboration norms, feedback expectations
+• You are shaping culture: Values in action, collaboration norms, feedback expectations.
+Guidelines influence behavior without policing it.

 When You Should Not Use a Guideline